philippstehr/philippstehr.github.io/index.md

 I am a political philosopher broadly interested in the economy and economics.
 I am currently writing a dissertation at Utrecht University on business corporations and democracy.
 I have a secondary research interest in early Max Horkheimer, especially his methodological writings.

 Before coming to Utrecht I did my BA in Philosophy in Frankfurt and an interdisciplinary MA in "Ethics - Economics, Law and Politics" in Bochum.
+You can find my full CV [here](https://philippstehr.github.io/CV.html).

 In case you are at a conference where I am giving a talk, you can find my slides [here](https://philippstehr.github.io/presentations/Presentation_Braga_slides.pdf).